amitmse/in_Python_/Decision Tree/README.md

 		- Above you can see that entropy of split on Gender is lower compare to Class so we will again go with split Gender.
 		- We can derive information gain from entropy as 1- Entropy.

+	Entropy:
+	    for each branch in split:
+		Calculate percent branch represents #Used for weighting for each class in branch:
+		    Calculate probability of class in the given branch.
+		    Multiply probability times log(Probability,base=2)
+		    Multiply that product by -1
+		Sum the calculated probabilities.
+	    Weight each branch based on the baseline probability.
+	    Sum the weighted entropy for each split.

 ## Reduction in Variance